emsifa/stuble/README.md

 # Show list stubs in global and local sources
 stuble ls

-# Show list stubs in global sources only
+# Show list stubs in global source only
 stuble ls --global
 # or
 stuble ls -G

-# Show list stubs in local sources only
+# Show list stubs in local source only
 stuble ls --here
 # or
 stuble ls -H